-Cut a piece of fleece to 72" long and then cut the selvage edge off of both sides.
+Cut a piece of fleece to 72 inches long and then cut the selvage edge off of both sides.
 To make sure the cuts are very straight, use a rotary cutter with a ruler and cutting mat.

 Measure the Armhole Placement

-Make an armhole template by cutting out a paper circle that is 8" across.
+Make an armhole template by cutting out a paper circle that is 8 inches across.

 Fold the large piece of fleece in half lengthwise and lay it on your work surface.
 It should be approximately 30 inches by 72 inches when folded (unless you've adjusted the height of your blanket).

 Cut around the circle template by lifting the pattern piece and snipping through both layers of fabric closer to the center of the circle.
 Then, cut around your armholes again to smooth out the edges, keeping the circle about 8 inches in diameter like the pattern piece.

 Make the Snuggle Blanket Sleeves

 Cut two sleeve pieces, each measuring 27 inches by 30 inches.

 Fold each sleeve in half, lining up the 30-inch long edges.
 Sew the 30-inch long edges together, using about a 1/2-inch seam allowance.
 Backstitch (sew back and forth) when you start and finish sewing.

 Attach the Sleeves to the Body

 Mark the top and bottom of the holes you cut in the large fleece piece.
-Use a pin to mark the top and bottom of each armhole (shown above with red pins), which represent the shoulder and armpit.
+Use a pin to mark the top and bottom of each armhole (shown here with red pins), which represent the shoulder and armpit.

 With the right sides of the fabric together, pin the sleeves to the holes in the body.
 Match the marked sleeve tops with the top pin in the blanket body, and match the sleeve seam with the bottom pin in the blanket body.

 Continue pinning the sleeve piece to the opening.
 Sew around the sleeves using a 1/2-inch seam allowance.
 Make sure you lock stitch at the beginning and the end.

 Turn the snuggle blanket right side out, and try it on.